lilygoose89/coco/_drafts/chiang-mais-top-coworking-spaces-rated-and-reviewed.md

 Along with important details like location and price, we'll also be rating spaces based on the following criteria: 1 Workspace, 2) Ambiance/Environment 3) Amenities and 4) Community.

+Get ready, you're in for another beast of a post\!
+Here's a handy table of contents to skip through the places already on your radar:

 ## Punspace

 By far Chiang Mai's largest and most popular coworking brand, Punspace was founded in 2013 with their first Nimman branch and have since grown to a total of three locations across the city.
 These guys have been doing the coworking things for a while and they do it right.

 With hot desks for monthly members and drop-ins as well as private offices for small teams and startups, Punspace is a full-service coworking company.
-Each of the spaces has a different feel and vibe, but you can count on great internet, proper workspaces with desks and ergonomic chairs, Skype booths, and meeting rooms along with coffee and drinking water included.
+Each of the spaces has a different feel and vibe, but you can count on great internet, workspaces with desks and ergonomic chairs, Skype booths, and meeting rooms along with coffee and drinking water included.

 Due to its location, the original Nimman branch is quite popular, but that also makes it crowded.
 While the vibe here is great for getting work done and also meeting people, those who get distracted by a lot of nearby humans might not like this location.